 British PM Johnson speaks to Trump after coronavirus diagnosis

 British Prime Minister Boris Johnson spoke to US President Donald Trump over the phone to discuss the coronavirus pandemic soon after he took to social media to announce that he has tested positive for COVID-19 and has gone into self-isolation.
-The 55-year-old, who is believed to be the first world leader to have tested positive for the deadly virus, said his symptoms are mild which means he will carry on leading the response to the outbreak in the UK – where the death toll jumped by 181 to hit 759 and the number of confirmed cases of COVID-19 stood at 14,543 on Friday.
+The 55-year-old, who is believed to be the first world leader to have tested positive for the deadly virus, said his symptoms are mild which means he will carry on leading the response to the outbreak in the UK – where the death toll hit 1,109 and the number of confirmed cases of COVID-19 stood at over 17,000 on Saturday.

 "Prime Minister Boris Johnson spoke with US President Donald Trump today.
 The President wished the Prime Minister a speedy recovery from coronavirus," a Downing Street spokesperson said on Friday evening.
 "They agreed to work together closely, along with the G7, the G20, and other international partners, to defeat the coronavirus pandemic," the spokesperson said.
 The call came soon after Prime Minister Narendra Modi sent his best wishes to Johnson on Twitter, describing him as a "fighter".